 When it comes to fashion and style, there’s really no such thing as ‘rules.’
 However, over time, these ‘rules’ appear based onthe judgments steered by whatever or whoever is trending.
 Some of these rules evaporate after a couple of weeks, while a few last for quite a long time.
 But for men’s style, it’s not about taste or trend, it’s about fashion facts.

 Keep in mind that fashion is a way of self-expression.
 You wear what you think describes you best.
 You also wear what you think makes you fit into a particular occasion or setting.
 Thus, fashion should be fun and experimental.
 Allow yourself to play with trends, traditional, or classic.
 You are highly encouraged to be bold, expressive, and creative with your ability to style yourself.
+If you like t-shirts with dark humor, Steven Rhodes UK collection is perfect for you.
+You can pair it with jeans or trousers, or any bottoms you are comfortable wearing and allow yourself to express your own style.

 However, there are some guidelines that you should not forget to help you dress and style yourself better.
 These ‘style rules’ serve as your baseline and not plain restrictions.
 Below are five of them tailored for men.